Skip to main content

 - Published by Associations, Research Institutes, University Presses.

-- “Peer reviewed.”
-Refers to the policy of experts in the field examining journal articles before acceptance for publication.
+- the policy of experts examining article before acceptance for publication

 - No footnotes or references.